-- undertake further investigations (if necessary); - write a report for you on the compliance visit; - advise you whether or not your consent meets its conditions; and - report to the Council.
+- Undertake further investigations (if necessary) - Write a report for you on the compliance visit - Advise you whether or not your consent meets its conditions - Report to Greater Wellington

-7.6 Non-standard Consents
+7.6 Non-standard consents

 In some circumstances, a land use consent will be for an activity with ongoing environmental effects, for example, to carry out river bed maintenance.
 In these cases, a monitoring programme related to the circumstances of the consent is determined when the consent is granted.